Mga Basang Sisiw: Development

+Casting

 The series features eleven regular speaking roles.
-The majority of the ensemble cast was assembled in March/April 2013.
+The majority of the ensemble cast was assembled in March and April 2013.
 Lani Mercado and Raymond Bagatsing were the first two actors to be chosen.
 The role of Vicky Santa Maria was originally offered to LJ Reyes who declined, so it was given to Maxene Magalona – her first "anti-hero" role.
 Magalona described her role as "super villain" and further stated "later in the series, it will be shown why my character is behaving that way, cold and cruel. [...] people will also sympathize with my character when they understand why she's acting that way."
 Gardo Versoza, veteran actress Caridad Sanchez and Mike Tan were the last actors to be cast.
 Tan described his role Rigor Manalastas as a "grey" character and "you either love him or hate him."